edmundpf/nuxt_express_jwt_crud/README.md

 		```
 	* Navigate to `http://localhost:4000/secret_key/insert?key=YOUR_KEY_HERE` in your browser to save your key
 		* Your key is set, remember this key
-		* The `/update` route is not set to handle schemas with only one field, so to update your primary key, navigate to `/secret_key/delete_all` and then insert a new key
+		* The `/update` route is not set to handle schemas with only one field, so either delete the key and create another via the web app or navigate to `/secret_key/delete_all` then insert a new key
 * Admin setup
 	* To add an admin user that will be needed to use the web app and visit the API endpoints, navigate to `http://localhost:4000/signup?username=YOUR_USERNAME&password=YOUR_PASSWORD&secret_key=YOUR_SECRET_KEY`
-	* To edit your secret key or admin credentials, see more info on the api endpoints here: [API Documentation](https://github.com/edmundpf/nuxt_express_jwt/blob/master/data_api/README.md)
+	* To edit your secret key or admin credentials, use the web app after configuration, or see more info on the api endpoints here: [API Documentation](https://github.com/edmundpf/nuxt_express_jwt/blob/master/data_api/README.md)
 * `package.json`
 	* Edit title, author, email, etc. to fit the needs of your project
 * Backend configuration